chrisadkin/Nomad-HashiStack-Lab/documentation/aws/01-build.md

 CONSULTEMPLATEDIR=/opt/consul-template
 ```

-   Also note the apt commands at the end of the file for installing packages on to the base image, this allows the resulting AMI file to be customized as
+   Also note the apt commands at the end of the file for installing packages onto the base image, this allows the resulting AMI file to be customized as
    appropriate:
 ```
 # Docker